A look at COVID-19 vaccinations in Canada on Friday, April 23, 2021

 P.E.I. is reporting 6,774 new vaccinations administered over the past seven days for a total of 46,278 doses given.
 The province has administered doses at a rate of 291.737 per 1,000.
 In the province, 6.16 per cent (9,768) of the population has been fully vaccinated.
 There were zero new vaccines delivered to P.E.I. for a total of 58,225 doses delivered so far.
 The province has received enough of the vaccine to give 37 per cent of its population a single dose.
 The province has used 79.48 per cent of its available vaccine supply.

-British Columbia is reporting 43,484 new vaccinations administered for a total of 1,500,430 doses given.
-The province has administered doses at a rate of 292.392 per 1,000.
-In the province, 1.72 per cent (88,475) of the population has been fully vaccinated.
-There were 7,020 new vaccines delivered to British Columbia for a total of 1,834,430 doses delivered so far.
+British Columbia is reporting 41,636 new vaccinations administered for a total of 1,542,066 doses given.
+The province has administered doses at a rate of 300.505 per 1,000.
+In the province, 1.73 per cent (88,663) of the population has been fully vaccinated.
+There were zero new vaccines delivered to British Columbia for a total of 1,834,430 doses delivered so far.
 The province has received enough of the vaccine to give 36 per cent of its population a single dose.
-The province has used 81.79 per cent of its available vaccine supply.
+The province has used 84.06 per cent of its available vaccine supply.

 The Northwest Territories are reporting zero new vaccinations administered for a total of 44,646 doses given.
 The territory has administered doses at a rate of 989.517 per 1,000.
 In the territory, 42.71 per cent (19,271) of the population has been fully vaccinated.
 There were zero new vaccines delivered to the Northwest Territories for a total of 56,300 doses delivered so far.
 The territory has received enough of the vaccine to give 120 per cent of its population a single dose.
 The territory has used 79.3 per cent of its available vaccine supply.